IDMNYU/DM-GY-6053-Ideation-and-Prototyping-Fall_2017_Bennett/productivity_resources.md

 # TIME MANAGEMENT & PRODUCTIVITY RESOURCES

-Hope these resources help.
+I hope these resources help.
 They've helped me, but the secret is discipline, focus, and prioritizing (which requires not doing something else).
 No system is a magic cure.
 A system only works if you use it daily.
 * [Personal Kanban](http://www.personalkanban.com)
 * [RescueTime](http://rescuetime.com)
 * [Zapier](http://zapier.com)